+The Mariposa Grove of Giant Sequoias (figure F-1) is one of the most significant natural and cultural resources in Yosemite National Park.
 The primary purpose of the proposed project is to restore degraded habitat and natural processes critical to the long-term health of the giant sequoias, wetlands, and associated plant and wildlife communities in the Mariposa Grove; conserve and protect cultural resources; and improve the overall experience for visitors to Mariposa Grove.
 The following existing conditions have a negative effect on the ecological health and historic context of the Mariposa Grove: